 Art and Archaeology of Empires: Rome Meets Byzantium

-Along with the study of art the course will also attempt to address certain questions: the connection with classical Greek art; patronage in the arts; diversity in the production of art in different regions of the empires; the nature of society and political structures; daily life and economy; the place of women; the role of monasteries in the production of art; and the role of religion.
+We will consider patronage in the arts, diversity in the production of art in different regions of the empires, the nature of society and political structures, daily life and economy, the place of women, the role of monasteries in the production of art, and the role of religion.

 Learning and teaching

-- The Built environment in the Byzantine period.
-House, Church and the Individual.
+- Byzantine Buildings: House, Church and the Individual

 Coursework and assessment